fox-it/dissect.cobaltstrike/docs/tools/beacon-client.rst

     use `rich <https://rich.readthedocs.io/en/stable/>`_ to render the console logging which can be easier on the eyes.

-The implementation of the client in ``beacon-client`` is observing only, meaning it does not implement any of the beacon functionality such as excuting commands or listing files and does not send any Callback data to the Team Server.
+The implementation of the client in ``beacon-client`` is observing only, meaning it does not implement any of the beacon functionality such as executing commands or listing files and does not send any Callback data to the Team Server.

 If you want to know how to implement your own custom beacon client that can respond to tasks, please refer to this :doc:`tutorial <../tutorials/minimal_beacon_client>`.